toastkid/ffconf-workshop/lab-angular/README.md

     <script src="../lib/highchart-ng/dist/highcharts-ng.min.js"></script>
     <script src="app.js"></script>

-If you load the app you should now otice that Angular has kicked in and the {{'here' + '!'}} template has now been populated.
+If you load the app you should now notice that Angular has kicked in and the {{'here' + '!'}} template has now been populated.

 As well as linking to a number of 3rd party Libraries, this also links to a JavaScript library